It's time to talk about the impact virtual reality is going to have on marketing and how you can use it to your advantage.

 The next clip shows how several designers can all work in VR to prototype an idea in stages.

-You can learn more about what Shopify are working on in this space by going to their dedicated blog on Medium ShopifyVR.
+You can learn more about what Shopify is working on in this space by going to their dedicated blog on Medium ShopifyVR.

 Storytelling & Experiences